k3yg4n/landing-page-project/README.md

 # landing-page-project
 A web page created from a design using HTML and CSS.
+The main focus of this project is to apply fresh concepts such as flexbox and become accustomed to the problem solving process when encountering issues.